 Sonal says, “This comic book has a 12-year-old protagonist named Guddi, who along with her gang of girls fights the evils of the society.
 Like, it explains good touch-bad touch, how minor and adolescent girls can defend themselves from rapes and molestation etc and remain safe.”

 It is not easy to gain their trust because they have seen so many challenges and their struggle for survival is phenomenal.
 “I sit with these women, talk to them, have food with them and that is how I get to know them and their problems.
-From outside the problems we read about is very subtle, almost like a tip of the iceberg.
+From outside the problems we read about are very subtle, almost like the tip of the iceberg.
 One has no clue what they are dealing with on an everyday basis,” says Sonal.

 To Help Shakti Foundation